Skip To Content

-Common Causes for Bleeding Gums — and How to Treat Them
+Common Causes of Bleeding Gums — and How to Treat Them

 If you are noticing a hint of pink every time you clean your teeth, you may be wondering why your gums are bleeding.
 You might even feel pain or discomfort in your gums, which is a concern that could be hard to ignore.
 You could have a minor issue that, left unchecked, could develop into something much more serious.
-The earlier you find a cause for your bleeding gums, the better.
+The earlier you find out about the cause of your bleeding gums, the better.

 You may hardly think about your gums when they are healthy.
-Rare, light bleeding could be a normal occurrence, but you should be concerned about bleeding gums when they become a part of your daily life.
+Rare, light bleeding could be a regular occurrence, but you should be concerned about gums that bleed when they become a part of your daily life.

 Gum bleeding is a sign of several possible causes, and some are more serious than others.
 Understanding these possibilities is the first step in narrowing down why your gums are bleeding and what you can do to solve the issue.
 Here are some of the common causes of bleeding gums: